kkrypt0nn/OverScry/docs/src/settings/introduction.md

+# Settings YML File

+The settings YML file is the way to tell OverScry what specific features/tags, areas, etc. should use when generating your queries.

+A lot of work is put into so that more arguments and features/tags are supported.
+Please be patient for upcoming changes.

-# Structure
+## Structure

-An example YML file with all the supported fields currently looks like
+An example YML file looks like

 ```yml
 version: 0.0.1-dev